ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 globalVar = abc
 ```

-## 5. Write a mul function which will properly when invoked as below syntax.
+## Question 5.
+Write a mul function which will properly when invoked as below syntax.

 ```javascript
 console.log(mul(2)(3)(4)); // output : 24